Information for a first class mine manager certificates of competence (CoC) including legislative requirements, how to apply and where to find help.

 For more information, see our Incomplete applications policy [PDF, 47 KB].

-Once your completed application has been reviewed, logbook approved and a date has been set for your oral exam you will receive a letter outlining the date, time and location.
-Scheduling of oral exams is based on availability of suitable panel members and the number of applicants applying for similar CoCs.
-Your oral exam could take place up to a few months after the BoE has received your complete application and you should allow approximately one hour for the exam.
+Once your completed application has been reviewed, logbook approved and a date has been set for your oral examination, you will receive an email outlining the date and time of your online examination.
+Scheduling of oral examinations is based on availability of suitable panel members and the number of applicants applying for similar CoCs.
+Your oral examination could take place up to a few months after the Board has received your complete application and you should allow approximately 1 hour for the examination.

-An oral examination panel consists of three members who will mostly be senior colleagues from the extractives industry relevant to your CoC.
-A member of the Board’s Secretariat is also present to ensure the Boards processes and procedures are followed.
-In some instances, such as moderation, the Board wishes for observers to be present during an oral exam.
-If this is the case you will be asked for permission prior to your exam.
+An oral examination panel consists of 3 members who will mostly be senior colleagues from the extractives industry relevant to your CoC.
+A member of the Board’s Secretariat is also present to ensure the Board’s processes and procedures are followed.
+In some instances, such as moderation, the Board wishes for observers to be present during an oral examination.
+If this is the case, you will be asked for permission prior to your examination.

 - Leadership.

-Each competency has a range of topics which can be found in the High Level Oral Exam Framework on page 3.
+Each competency has a range of topics that can be found on page 3 in the High level framework for oral examination requirements.

 For more information, see our oral examination policies.

-It can take up to 2-3 weeks after your oral exam for a response to come back from the BoE on the outcome of your overall application.
+It can take up to 2-3 weeks after your oral examination for a response from the Board on the outcome of your overall application.

-If the BoE finds you not yet competent and declines your application for your first class mine manager CoC you will receive a letter including extracts from the report from your oral examination.
-This will assist you in preparation should you wish to reapply.
+If the Board finds you not yet competent and refuses your application for your first-class mine manager CoC, you will receive a letter including the report from your oral examination.
+This will assist you to prepare, should you wish to reapply.

 - Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016(external link)